Matthew S. White

 In 2013, Matt released his first album as a leader, The Super Villain Jazz Band, on ARC.
 The album has gained widespread critical acclaim, including 4 stars in Downbeat Magazine.

 Matt has been a member of the IASJ and Betty Carter Jazz Ahead residencies.
-He wasthe recipient of the CCU Edwards College 2014 John Durrell Award for excellence in Scholarship, Teaching and Service.
-He is currently slated to record his second albumas a leader, The Super Villain Jazz Band: Worlds-Wide, in 2016.
+He was the recipient of the CCU Edwards College 2014 John Durrell Award for excellence in Scholarship, Teaching and Service.
+He was a presenter at the 2017 ISJAC Conference for his St. Helena Island Suite and a keynote speaker at the 2017 Association for Leadership Educators Annual Conference.

 Matt is a Bach Trumpet and Patrick Mouthpiece performing artist.